 In the event that you need to restore your website, all you’ll need to do is head to the ‘Import’ menu.
 From there you can import your backup archive.
 You’ll see a list of previous backups that can act as a shortcut to initiate the restore process if you wish.
 In addition, you’ll be able to download or delete these backup archives from this area.

 It’s no surprise that All-in-One WP Migration is so popular.
 It’s an easy-to-use and free WordPress backup plugin!

 The BackWPup plugin is a popular choice for backing up your WordPress website with 700,000 downloads at the time of writing.
 Unlike All-in-One WP Migration, BackWPup’s sole focus is on creating a backup archive of your website that can be sent to a storage location of your choice including Dropbox and Amazon S3.

-Once you’ve downloaded and installed BackWPup, head to the plugin’s menu that appears in the left hand menu of your WordPress Admin.
+Once you’ve downloaded and installed BackWPup, head to the plugin’s menu that appears in the left-hand menu of your WordPress Admin.

 BackWPup provides an organized dashboard to help you start backing up your site.
-You can follow the ‘First steps’ they outline or even take advantage of the ‘One click backup’ option.
+You can follow the ‘First steps’ they outline or even take advantage of the ‘One-click backup’ option.
 In addition, you’ll find some tutorial videos to help if you get stuck.

-Click on the ‘General’ tab to tweak the settings that relate to the kind of content that will be included in the backup archive, what this archive will be called and whether or not you want the database to undergo an integrity check.
+Click on the ‘General’ tab to tweak the settings that relate to the kind of content that will be included in the backup archive, what this archive will be called, and whether or not you want the database to undergo an integrity check.
 You can also choose the destination of the backup – that might be an internal (server) destination or an external one (such as Amazon S3).
-In addition to all of this you can add an email where backup logs will be sent which allow you to keep tabs on your website backups.
+In addition to all of this, you can add an email where backup logs will be sent which allow you to keep tabs on your website backups.

 In the Schedule tab, you can dictate when the backup task will be executed.
-You can also setup an integration with EasyCron if use their service.
+You can also setup an integration with EasyCron if you use their service.

 Duplicator – WordPress Migration Plugin